Contrib and Codebase Guide#

 Step 1: Create the Release PR#

-- Go to GitHub Actions → Create Release PR
+- Go to GitHub Actions -> Release

-- Click Run workflow
+- Click Run workflow, set

-release/*branch - Close and reopen the PR to make CI run.
+jac/jac.toml(the single source of truth) and opens a PR from arelease/*branch - Close and reopen the PR to make CI run.
 The PR is authored by

 github-actions[bot], and GitHub does not runpull_requestchecks for PRs opened by theGITHUB_TOKENactor (workflows triggered byGITHUB_TOKENcan't trigger further workflows, to prevent recursion).
-Closing and reopening makes the reopen event come from you (a real user), so the PR checks run and attach to the PR.
-(Permanent fix: author the PR with a GitHub App / PAT token instead.) - Once the checks attach, enable auto-merge on the PR
+Closing and reopening makes the reopen event come from you (a real user), so the PR checks run and attach.
+(Permanent fix: author the PR with a GitHub App / PAT token instead.) - Once the checks attach, enable auto-merge on the PR (or approve and merge manually when CI passes)

-Step 2: Approve Publishing#
+Step 2: Approve the Release#

 - Manual approval required (only maintainers with